Global Lie-Tresse theorem: The structure of the space of -orbits

+\begin{remark} It follows from the proof of the above theorem, that the basis derivations $\nabla_1,\dots,\nabla_s$ can be always chosen to mutually commute. \end{remark}

-It is possible to identify the invariant derivations with invariant horizontal vector fields under some additional assumptions, like those of Theorem \ref{Thmn}.
-One occasion is this: If $G^k$ is reductive, then its stabilizer at generic point $a_k$ is such (theorems 7.12 and 7.15 in \cite{PV}) and so there exists an invariant complement to $\alpha^\perp$ (lifted to $L(a_{k-1})$ at $a_k\in\E_k$).
+The derivations $\nabla_i$ from Theorem \ref{tHmT} do not coincide in general with invariant derivatives, interpreted as $G$-stable horizontal vector fields on $\E^\infty$.
+However, it is possible to identify the invariant derivations with invariant $\mathcal{C}$-fields under some additional assumptions.
+One occasion is this: If $G^k$ is reductive, then its stabilizer at generic point $a_k$ is such (theorems 7.12 and 7.15 in \cite{PV}) and so there exists an invariant complement to $\alpha^\vee$ (lifted to $L(a_k)$ at all $a_k\in\E^k$).

-Another possibility is given by a condition from \cite{KL$_1$} similar to Kumpera's hypothesis H$_3$ \cite{Kum}.
+Another possibility is given by a condition from \cite{KL$_2$} similar to Kumpera's hypothesis H$_3$ \cite{Kum}.
 If

-is open and dense in $\E_k$ (for $k=l$ and so for all larger $k$), then the number of invariant derivatives (horizontal vector fields) is $s=n$.
+is open and dense in $\E^k$ (for $k=l$ and so for all larger $k$), then the number of invariant derivatives (horizontal vector fields) is $n$.